Tag Archives: infrastructure

 How to suppress bike riding #2: Bus stops (and also, the solution)

 I wrote much of this post ages ago, but never got around to finishing it.
-Events have somewhat overtaken me in the meantime, with TfL announcing plans to implement the very solution I was describing!
-The new designs have also been recently covered at As Easy As Riding A Bike, and David Hembrow has previously discussed this Dutch bike-friendly bus stop design too.
+Events have somewhat overtaken me in the meantime, with TfL announcing plans to implement this very solution!
+(Update, ten months later: Sadly, they botched it.)

 If you require physical, concrete proof that the authorities don’t care about cycling, take a look at a bus stop.
 The design will almost certainly give priority to private motor vehicles, with public transport a poor second and bikes a very distant third.